Christianity 201

 Onto Thee and will look up.

-Here are some other notes about the song from the description and comments in a different YouTube video of it:
+Here are some other notes about the song from the description and comments in a different YouTube video of it (no longer available):

 The way I heard it Big Bill was asleep and woke with a melody to King David’s words in Psalm 5.
 A week or two later Bill went to heaven after a massive heart attack.
 He never got to hear this final recording.
 Thank you Big Bill and David and God that we have been given this beautiful melody from a dream.